TakaakiFuruse/todo-list/README.md

 $ ruby todo.rb complete <task_id>
 ```

-Your text file (an example is included in the Original gist) will be simple.
+Your text file (an example is included in this repo) will be simple.
 Just task descriptions each on their own line.
 Keep in mind that you will eventually have more information included, this is why we want you to use the CSV format.

 Example: